qingkaishi/canary/README.md

 opt -load dyckaa.so -dyckaa <bitcode_file> -o <output_file>
 ```

+Note that the current version does not compile it to .so file.
+Please DIY
+by changing Makefiles.
 Some options can be used for different objectives.

 * -inter-aa-eval
 This is a modified version of -aa-eval. -aa-eval only can be used to evaluate